dotoroart/cards/README.md

 ##### *Starting*

-- Each player begins with 20 life points.
+- Each player starts with 20 points.
 - Each player is dealt 5 cards.

 ##### *Hand*